MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Install-TrustedProvisioningCertificate.md

 # Install-TrustedProvisioningCertificate

 ## SYNOPSIS
-Adds a certificate to the Trusted Certificate Store
+Adds a certificate to the Trusted Certificate Store.

 ## SYNTAX